PhilChodrow/makefile_example/README.md

 - One of these is pdf, which contains `paper.pdf`.
 This is the "final product."

 The file `paper.pdf` contains some further reflections on the benefits of makefiles.

+This repository is heavily informed by Jenny Bryan's [excellent materials](http://stat545.com/automation04_make-activity.html) on automating data pipelines in her Stat 545 course.